FirmoDaniel/A-Better-Puppers/README.md

 ### Existing Features
 * Header : The header's title 'A Better Puppers' is used for a home link throughout.
 The other navigations collapse when needed on smaller screens so as not to clutter mobile decives.
 * Index : Presents navigation via four links which entice the eye by utilising bright colours on a white background.
+The welcome message changes depending on the time of the day.
 * Excercise : Mirroring the pages beyond the index here we display facts for excercise to debunk commonly held beliefs on excercise.
 It also proivides and interactive guide and a push to social media via footer links.
 * Socialsation: Again the site offers some easily disgestible facts for users in need of help.
 We also intriduce and explore the 'Four keys' via a hideable list activated by user input.
 * Feeding Guide: Here we explore some misnomers regarding feeding/ diet and present the user with an expandable guide.
 Interactive and informative while keeping to our succint ethos.